salrn/Better-Vanilla-Cream/README.md

 Now press your windows button and type "run".
 After that, press ENTER.
 Type %appdata%.
 You will end up in explorer.
 Click on .minecraft (it should be on the top)
 And put all of the mod Files in there.
 Done!

+Quick Tutorial for the Resource pack.
+First in Minecraft, go to options, Resource packs and then press Open Pack folder.
+Import the Resource Pack in there and close the window.
+The pack should be imported!

 All mods Included: